Chrissy Amphlett: Personal life

 Amphlett and her bandmate Mark McEntee were romantically involved from 1982 to 1993.
 They met in 1980 and began a relationship two years later when McEntee split up with his wife.
-Their relationship was highly volatile, being marred by drug and alcohol use and physical fights.
-However the band's manager, Vince Lovegrove, later stated that the nature of their "weird" relationship was the "magic of Divinyls".
+Their relationship was highly volatile, marred by drug and alcohol use and physical fights.
+However, the band's manager, Vince Lovegrove, later stated that the nature of their "weird" relationship was the "magic of Divinyls".

 On 27 July 1999, Amphlett married American drummer Charley Drayton, who played drums on the Divinyls' eponymous album and was the drummer in the reformed group.

 In an interview on the Nine Network program A Current Affair, on 7 December 2007, Amphlett revealed that she had multiple sclerosis.
-On 20 October 2010, she announced that she had breast cancer and was being treated in New York where she lived with her husband.
+On 20 October 2010, she announced that she had breast cancer and was being treated in New York, where she lived with her husband.
 She also said that her sister was a breast cancer survivor.
 On 24 January 2011, she stated she was free of cancer.

 Death and legacy

-Amphlett died, aged 53, on 21 April 2013, at her home in Manhattan, after a long battle with breast cancer.
-Due to the multiple sclerosis that Amphlett concurrently had, she reported that she was unable to receive radiation treatment or chemotherapy as cancer treatment.
-Following the announcement of Amphlett's death, numerous tributes were received from artists, performers and musicians.
+Amphlett died, aged 53, on 21 April 2013, at her home in Manhattan after being diagnosed with breast cancer in 2010.
+Because she also had multiple sclerosis, she reported that she was unable to receive radiation treatment or chemotherapy to treat the cancer.
+Following the announcement of Amphlett's death, numerous tributes were received from artists, performers, and musicians.
 Russell Crowe wrote: "RIP Chrissie Amphlett, [she] played my mum in Blood Brothers, 1988."

 A Melbourne central city laneway has been named "Amphlett Lane" in Amphlett's honour, complete with a commemorative plaque and two artworks.
 In November 2018, Amphlett was posthumously inducted into the Music Victoria Hall of Fame.